HanYu-me/EasyOmics_tutorial/index.md

 Each function in EasyOmics is independent, allowing users to input data, adjust parameters, run analyses, and visualize results with simple point-and-click actions.

-The sidebar contains a selection list for analysis functions, a file upload panel, a parameter control panel, and an action button.
+The sidebar contains a menu to select the corresponding page, a selection list for analysis functions, a file upload panel, a parameter control panel, and an action button.
 The main panel visualizes the analysis output and displays feedback.

 This significantly simplifies population-scale omics data analysis, making it more convenient for biologists to perform a series of omics analyses.